Alogliptin and metformin

 What is alogliptin and metformin?

-Alogliptin and metformin is a combination medicine used to treat type 2 diabetes.
-This medication is not for treating type 1 diabetes.
+Alogliptin and metformin is a combination medicine that is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus. alogliptin and metformin is not for treating type 1 diabetes.

 Alogliptin and metformin may also be used for purposes not listed in this medication guide.